-- 9. On the Novell Customer Center Configuration screen, complete the following steps:

-- Select Configure Now (Recommended).
+- 9. On the Novell Customer Center Configuration screen, complete the following steps: - Select Configure Now (Recommended).

 - Verify that each of the following defaults under Include for Convenience are selected:

 - Hardware Profile

 - Optional Information

 - Regularly Synchronize With the Customer Center

 - · Click Next.

-For more information, see the information about how to register with Novell at www.novell.com.
+For more information about how to register with Novell, see the following website:

+www.novell.com